jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 The internal variables `ShapesIntX` and `ShapesIntY` hold that shape&rsquo;s position within the whole; these can be accessed by the painting-code parameters to choose from amongst a set of colourings.

 The radius of each shapes&rsquo;s enclosing circle is random in the range `ShapesEnclosingCircleRadiusMin` to `ShapesEnclosingCircleRadiusMax`.
-An approximation to the typical separation between the shapes is `ShapesAverageSeparation`; a parameter controlling how far stars are moved from a regular grid is `ShapesAverageMaxTweakPlusMinus`.
+An approximation to the typical centre-to-centre separation between adjacent shapes is `ShapesAverageSeparation`; a parameter controlling how far stars are moved from a regular grid is `ShapesAverageMaxTweakPlusMinus`.
 The pattern generates some shapes that are not shown, that are clipped away: if `ShapesPrintQuickerDistillSlower` is `true` these are removed, reducing file size and improving print speed at the price of slowing distillation.

 Sometimes, albeit rarely, this `clip`ping is not wanted.